ccprogrammer/git-command/README.md

 Cancel all modified file
 > git checkout -- .

+Show all commit in branch
+> git log --oneline

+# More explanatory

 Merge branch with another branch (must be in the branch that you want to recieve a merge from another branch)
 > git merge/rebase (branch name)

+Reset/go back to the commit you select and the commit after the selected commit is deleted
+> git reset (commit id)           //all code remain in the code editor
+> git reset (commit id) --hard    //all code remove/reset back to the commit selected

 Reverting to spesific commit (remove speific commit)
 > git revert (commit id)

+Delete Remote Branch (i recommend to delete it from the Git version control / web service like Github)
->
+> git push [remotename] :[branch]

-Show all commit in branch
-> git log --oneline
+> example: git push origin :serverfix

 Annoying ':' after running some command to cancel it just enter
 > wq